techbrett/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 - A free [Microsoft Teams Phone Resource Account license](teams-add-on-licensing/virtual-user.md) for each resource account.
 - External phone calls:
   - At least one [Microsoft service number](getting-service-phone-numbers.md), [Operator Connect number](operator-connect-plan.md), [Direct Routing number](direct-routing-plan.md), or a hybrid number for each resource account that you want to be directly dialable from external phone numbers.
-    - The service number may also be a toll or toll-free number.
+    - The service number can also be a toll or toll-free number.
 - Web click-to-call:
   - [Contact centers with Azure Communication Services](/azure/communication-services/tutorials/contact-center)
   - [Quickstart: Join your calling app to a Teams auto attendant](/azure/communication-services/quickstarts/voice-video-calling/get-started-teams-auto-attendant)